rehierl/abstract-properties/04-order-theory/0-3-cyclic-acyclic.md

 |<----|<----|
 ```

+Note that the edges `bRc` and `cRb` can be loosely described as
+**a pair of flipped edges**.

-Since the modified relation is still not transitive, one would have to continue
+Since the modified relation is still not transitive,
-to add even more edges:
+one would have to continue to add even more edges:

 * `aRa` since `aRb` and `bRa` both exist
 * `bRb` since `bRa` and `aRb` both exist